cascadingluo/CS-546-Web-Prog-Project/README.md

 - backends (physics sim + db) will be merged before next meeting (zach, nick, annanya)
 - frontends will be merged before the next meeting (luo, simran)
 - the front and back will be merged during the week 3 meeting

+_week 3 of development:_

+- merging didnt happen as anticipated :(
+- backend will meet and merge to avoid problems, many questions and uncertatinty in the sturcture and functionalities
+- frontend will meet to finalize the css stylings and start implementation along with complete routings

+_week 4 of development:_

+- complete merging and intergration completed! further plans to refine the website
+- start working on loading the simulation in the sandbox, creating sandboxes, and editing sandboxes
+- will aim to complete everying by the weekend of may 10 - 11

+_week 5 of development:_

+- majority of the product has been completed, core functionalities are working expectantly and unexpectantly...
+- breaking and debugging phrase for small issues, implementing AJAX to logins and signup, implementing xxs defense, seeding script creation
+- finalizing development
+- recording the final product and refinments for submission :)